AlexandreFenyo/net-monitor/README.md

 **For compatibility purpose, the version of the net-monitor Servlet must be the same as the version of the net-monitor JavaScript client library.**

-Therefore, when selecting the net-monitor-[VERSION].[standalone|bundle].[min|dev].js client library, choose the corresponding net-monitor
+Therefore, when selecting the net-monitor-[VERSION].[standalone|bundle].[min|dev].js client library, choose the corresponding net-monitor-

   Example: https://eowyn.eu.org/cloudflare/net-monitor-1.0.10.standalone.min.js